turtlelovesshoes/waffle-scaling-ai-infra/README.md

+# waffle-scaling-ai-infra
+AI Infrastructure Using CI/CD to explore new infra automation.

 # AI Sentiment + Speechify TTS Demo

 A developer-friendly demo that analyzes message sentiment (HuggingFace) and speaks bot replies using Speechify TTS.
 Ships locally with Docker Compose and to AWS with Terraform/ECS.
 Includes Spacelift + Terragrunt wiring so platform teams can run plans from the `main` branch.